laugzzz/AP_group_11/README.md

 # Typical Workflow:-

+# Using the Application

 1. Start the TCP Server.
 2. Launch the GUI application.
-3. Enter the TCP server port.
+3. Enter the TCP server port number and click **Connect** to begin receiving live EMG data.
-4. Click **Connect**.
+4. The live plot will start updating automatically as data is received.
-5. Observe the live EMG signal.
+5. Use the **Channel** dropdown to switch between the 32 available EMG channels.
-6. Select a signal processing mode.
+6. Select **Raw**, **RMS**, or **Filtered** to change the signal processing mode.
-7. Choose an EMG channel.
-8. Switch between single and multi-channel views.
+7. Switch between the single-channel and multi-channel views as required.
-9. Click **Disconnect**.
+8. Click **Disconnect** to stop data streaming.
-10. Open **Offline Inspection** to review the recorded data.
+9. Click **Offline Inspection** to open the recorded signal in a Matplotlib window for offline analysis.

 ---